 Essential repairs to the external fabric of St Marks were completed in 2006.
 In particular the church’s landmark dome was restored to its original glory after five decades covered in asphalt.
 The project was generously supported by the Heritage Lottery Fund, Historic Scotland, Allchurches Trust Ltd, Artemis Investment Management, City of Edinburgh Council, Diocese of Edinburgh and Scottish Churches Architectural Heritage Trust.

-Minute Books 1828 – 1961 – Publically available at Edinburgh City Archives
+- Minute Books 1828 – 1961 – Publicly available at Edinburgh City Archives